-''' Fan speed -Any setting except "OFF"

-Temperature -Towards WARM

-(red zone) to heat;

-COLD (blue zone) to cool

-Air intake -FRESH (outside air)

-Air flow -WINDSHIELD '''
+Fan speed-Any setting except "OFF" Temperature-Towards red zone to heat; blue zone to cool Air intake-FRESH (outside air) Air flow-WINDSHIELD

-Turning the air flow control knob to wind-shield position turns on the defroster-linked air conditioning.
+Turning the air flow control knob to windshield position turns on the defrosterlinked air conditioning.
 At this time, the "A/C" button indicator comes on regardless of whether or not the "A/C" button is pressed in.
 This is to clean up the front view more quickly.

-When the "A/C" button is not pressed in, turning the air flow control knob to another position turns off the air conditioning.
+When the "A/C" button is not pressed in, turning the air flow control knob to a position other than windshield or floor/windshield turns off the air conditioning.